The paradigm of warm quintessential inflation and spontaneous baryogenesis: Warm inflation

 where primes denote derivatives with respect to the number of e-folds $N$.
 Thus, the dynamics of WI has two inputs: the inflaton potential $V(\phi)$ and the dissipation coefficient $\Upsilon (T,\phi)$.
 The exact functional form of $\Upsilon$ depends on the microphysics of the interactions of $\phi$ with the fields in the radiation bath~\cite{Berera:2008ar,Bastero-Gil:2019gao,Bastero-Gil:2010dgy,Bastero-Gil:2012akf,Bastero-Gil:2016qru}.
 The functional forms of $\Upsilon$ that are allowed by different types of such interactions are $\Upsilon \propto T^3/\phi ^2$, $\Upsilon \propto T$, and $\Upsilon \propto M^2/T $ ($M$ is a mass scale in the model).
 Thus, a generic form can be defined as:

 \\ In this work, we focused on quintessential warm inflation, where the same inflaton field $\phi$ leads to dark energy in late time.
 Such a scenario can be motivated by only a few forms of the potential $V(\phi)$.
-Ref.~\cite{Peebles:1998qn} explored a scenario where $V(\phi)\sim \lambda (\phi ^4 +M^4)$ leads to chaotic inflation and $V(\phi) \sim \lambda/(\phi ^4 +M^4)$ leads to late time quintessence\footnote{This model has been studied in the WI setup in Ref.~\cite{Dimopoulos:2019gpz}.} and these two parts of the potential are connected by a kinetic energy dominated phase, where the inflaton $\phi$ runs quickly toward the scaling regime.
-On the other hand, a more concrete form:
+Ref.~\cite{Peebles:1998qn} explored a scenario where $V(\phi)\sim \lambda (\phi ^4 +M^4)$ leads to chaotic inflation and $V(\phi) \sim \lambda/(\phi ^4 +M^4)$ leads to late time quintessence and these two parts of the potential are connected by a kinetic energy dominated phase, where the inflaton $\phi$ runs quickly towards the scaling regime.
+This model has been studied in the WI scenario in Ref.~\cite{Dimopoulos:2019gpz}.
+Here we are considering a particular model first introduced in Ref~ \cite{Geng:2015fla}:

-explored in Refs.~\cite{Geng:2015fla,Geng:2017mic,Ahmad:2019jbm} can also lead to inflation in the early Universe and acceleration at late times, and this motivates us to consider the potential in Eq.~(\ref{pot} )in this work.
+and also explored in Refs.~\cite{Geng:2017mic,Ahmad:2019jbm, AresteSalo:2020yxl,Rezazadeh:2015dia}.
+It can also lead to inflation in the early Universe and acceleration at late times, and this motivates us to consider the potential in Eq.~(\ref{pot} )in this work.
 This potential has been studied in the context of WI in Ref.~\cite{Lima:2019yyv}, under slow roll assumptions.
 Since the dissipative coupling of radiation with $\phi$ is only important at very early times and should not disturb the late time consequences for the model in Eq.~(\ref{pot}), we expect the form of $\Upsilon$ to be such that $Q$ is negligible soon after the end of inflation.
 It can be shown~\cite{Lima:2019yyv} that such a requirement leads to the choice of $c>2$ in Eq.~\eqref{Upsgen}.
 This motivates us to choose a dissipation coefficient that is cubic in the temperature:

 Therefore, $Q=C_{\phi}\frac{T^3}{3H\phi ^2}$ and the full evolution equation for $Q$ is:

 Given the values of the model parameters, $\alpha $, $n$, $V_0$, and the initial conditions for $\phi$, $\phi '$, $Q$, $\rho _R$, we can solve Eqs.~(\ref{phiN}),~(\ref{rhoN}),~(\ref{HubN}),~(\ref{QN}) to arrive at the complete inflationary evolution.
 The evolution of the temperature $T$ during WI can be tracked using $T=\bigg(\frac{\rho _R}{(\pi ^2/30)g_*}\bigg)^{1/4}$, where $g_*$ is the number of relativistic degrees of freedom in the thermal bath.
 This analysis leads us to precise conditions at the onset of the post-inflationary epoch.